-Here’s how to send matching log messages to email, services like Campfire or Librato Metrics, and your own custom HTTP webhooks.
+Here’s how to receive certain log messages to email or send them to services like Slack, Librato, PagerDuty, Campfire, and your own custom HTTP webhooks.

 Papertrail can notify external services when new log messages match important searches.
 These notifications can happen every minute (like for a monitoring system), every hour, or every day, and only occur in periods when Papertrail receives new matches for a given search.